darkninja1/darkninja1/README.md

 ## Latest Projects

-- [Farm Disaster Hub](https://devpost.com/software/farm-alert) | 2026 George Hacks x United Nations Hackathon | Took about 20 hours to complete a decentrilized IoT farm disaster AI ML prediction network, complete with CAD designs.
+- [Farm Disaster Hub](https://devpost.com/software/farm-alert) | 2026 George Hacks x United Nations Hackathon | Took about 20 hours to complete a decentralized IoT farm disaster AI ML prediction network, complete with CAD designs.

 - Aracari (News Site) | A news website with unique user and content verification as well as games and more. | In Development (Currently making: fine tuning the algorithms)

-- Aracari (Games) | Free Multiplayer casino and puzzle style games connected to the news site kind of like the nytimes games etc. | In Development (Currently making: Hearts, and an Aracari orginial game)
+- Aracari (Games) | Free Multiplayer casino and puzzle style games connected to the news site kind of like the nytimes games etc. | In Development (Currently Finished: Hearts Card Game) (Currently making: Memory, and an Aracari orginial game)

 - [Eagle Project (Orienteering Website)](https://dahonzak.github.io/EagleProject/) | A piece of my 2024 Eagle Project | Scouts